The Creation of Superman

 New Adventure Comics #12 (January 1937) was released on December 19, 1936.
 The "Federal Men" story focuses on an agent named Jor-L in the year 3000 A.D.
 Jor-L is an anagram of Jerome Siegel.
 The names Jor-L and Lora would later appear as the biological parents of Superman in the January 16, 1939, newspaper strip.
 The spellings were changed to Jor-el and Lara in The Adventures of Superman novel by George Lowther, published on November 2, 1942.

 Major Wheeler-Nicholson planned to launch two more magazines, Detective Comics and Action Comics.
 In order to finance the venture, the Major turned to publisher Harry Donenfeld and his accountant Jack Liebowitz.
 Donenfeld owned a printing plant and the newsstand distributor Independent News Co.
-Donenfeld and Liebowitz were both prominent socialists in the International Ladies' Garment Workers' Union (ILGWU).
+Donenfeld and Liebowitz were prominent socialists that worked together in the International Ladies' Garment Workers' Union (ILGWU).

 Jack Liebowitz & Harry Donenfeld